alextang809/RhyCare/README.md

 8. *"could implement edit function for records" / "Consider editing of records, in case users input previous records wrongly."*

    Sorry, this function will NOT be implemented.
 This is because I do not want users to edit their records freely.
-Instead, users should be careful when making records or delete wrong records.
+Instead, users should be careful when making records or deleting wrong records.

 9. *"Interactions with database can accompanied with sequence diagrams"*